Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Sampling and Packet Encoding

 \subsubsection{\gls{OENC}}

 This method leverages the statistical pattern of the classes to reduce encoding overhead.
-Figure~\ref{fig:interval_prob_100k} shows that a few classes include the majority of the outlier intervals.
+Figure~\ref{fig:interval_prob_100k} shows that a few classes include the majority of the intervals.
 We refer to these classes as $C1$ through $C7$.
-For example, in 512-sample batches, only 6 intervals are outside of these major classes, in most cases.
+For example, in most 512-sample batches, only 6 intervals are outside of these major classes.
 We use this observation to further reduce the \gls{TIT} size.
 Figure~\ref{fig:packet}(d) shows the packet format used by \gls{OENC}.
 The basic idea is to reduce \gls{TIT} size by using a $\textrm{3-bit}$ index for each sample.
 This method uses a fixed \gls{TIT} size instead of letting the size grow by the number of interval classes.
 In the \gls{TIT}, there is a $\textrm{3\:bit}$ index for each sample; therefore the size of \gls{TIT} is $s \times 3\;\textrm{bits}$.
-Index values 000, 001, and 010 are referred to as $C1$, $C2$, or $C3$, respectively.
+Index values 000 through 110 refer to $C1$ through $C7$.
 If the index of a sample is 111, it means the interval is an outlier and must be found in the \gls{TST}.
 For each index value 111 in the \gls{TIT}, there is a corresponding outlier value in the \gls{TST}.
 In other words, the number of entries with index value 111 in the \gls{TIT} is the same as the number of entries in \gls{TST}.
 The \textit{TST Size} field is used to inform the server about the size of \gls{TST}.